Programming-PH/nodejs-boilerplate/README.md

 ### ⭐ Good for
   - Building a worker scripts.
-  - Scraper and parser tool.
+  - Building scripting and automation tool.
   - Stand-alone, fully customizable project.
   - Creating clean file structured project.
+  - Following standard naming conventions so collaborators/team8s can understand easily your code.

 ### 📘 Prerequisites
  - NodeJs Installed in your local environment.